launchdarkly/ios-client-sdk/MigrationGuide.md

 ##### `capacity`
 This property has changed to `eventCapacity`.
 ##### Time based properties (`connectionTimeout`, `flushInterval`, `pollingInterval`, and `backgroundFetchInterval`)
-These properties have changed to `Int` properties representing milliseconds.
-The names have changed by appending `Millis` to the v2.x names.
+These properties have changed to `TimeInterval` properties.
+- `flushInterval` has changed to `eventFlushInterval`.
+- `pollingInterval` has changed to `flagPollingInterval`.
+- `backgroundFetchInterval` has changed to `backgroundFlagPollingInterval`
 ##### `streaming`
 This property has changed to `streamingMode` and to an enum type `LDStreamingMode`.
 The default remains `.streaming`.
 To set polling mode, set this property to `.polling`.
 ##### `debugEnabled`